kojiro5150/phdss-instructions/policy.md

   appearing after Context Translation — different content ("innovation leadership versus evidence-driven implementation") from the first full instance.
 Both content types are valid; second instance now prohibited.]
+            [date — LAYER 1 PARSER CONTRACTS entry added for Conditions for Policy Viability; SINGLE INSTANCE ONLY guard added to section body.
+Run 31 Tier 1 review identified the section appearing twice with near-identical content.
+Same fix pattern as Key Trade-offs in chair.md and MHF in sovereignty.md.]

   ADAPTIVE FIFTH DIRECTOR — CORE MODE TRIGGER LOGIC:
   In CORE mode this Director fires as the adaptive fifth Director when policy